Don Feidner

 Black Bag on Top of the Rear Panniers - My House

-Vaude Space III Tent - Lots of room, waterproof and lightweight
+Vaude Space IV Tent - Lots of room, waterproof and lightweight

-A sleeping bag and a warm fleece liner - In very warm weather, I used only the thin linen bag (kept in my wardrobe).
+Sleeping bag and warm fleece liner - In very warm weather, I used only the thin linen bag (kept in my wardrobe).
 A bit cooler, I put the linen sheet into the fleece liner.
 For very cold weather, I used all three.

-Important: Air Mattress (Isomatte) - Usually, I left this outside the black bag so I could get to it quickly for lying on the beach.
+Important: Air Mattress (Isomatte) - Usually, I keep this under the black bag on the rear rack so I can use it for resting.

 Rubber hammer - to pound the tent pegs into hard dirt